 New Earth Cooking School

-You will use fresh ingredients during your plant-based internship to make incredibly delicious food.
+You will use fresh ingredients on your plant-based internship to make some incredibly delicious food.
 We have a deep appreciation for vegan cooking now.
-This school is also in one of the most interesting parts of the country – Tabanan

 Where Is It?
 Penatahan, Penebel, Tabanan Regency, Bali 82152, Indonesia